jeffreykegler/old_kollos/notes/design/sequence.md

 it is true of the range of the 6-tuple.
-As examples, a 6-tuple is open if and only if its range is open, and a 6-tuple is a block if and only' if its range is a block.
+As examples, a 6-tuple is open if and only if its range is open, and a 6-tuple is a block if and only if its range is a block.

 Letting `sep` and `sep_type` stand in